elicococoo/PixivSpider/Readme.md

-A very simple pixiv spider which can download illustrations and manga by monthly rank.
+A very simple pixiv spider which can download illustrations and manga from monthly rank.
 ***
 ###Features
-* Use multithreading to boost downloading speed.
+* Use multithreading to boost download speed.
 * No necessary to run a web browser.
 * A very simple html album to see your girls.
 * And simple...